Michael Ellis MP’s Expenses: Annual Update

 The figures are collated by an independent body called IPSA (Independent Parliamentary Standards Authority), which was set up in the wake of the 2009 MPs’ Expenses scandal.

 IPSA have recently published their latest annual update (available online).

 Below I give some of the latest figures as they relate to my own record as the MP for Northampton North.
 Please note that these figures do not apply to my duties as a Government Minister- I have incurred other costs as a Minister and these are calculated separately.

 Here are the details:

 There is no cap set on the sum which MPs can claim for travel.
-(This sum of course will vary depending how far a constituency is from Westminster).
+(The sum claimed will of course vary depending how far a constituency is from Westminster).

 FOOD AND DRINK:

 Until the 2015 General Election MPs were permitted to claim for food and drink at the Houses of Parliament if the House of Commons continued its business past 7.30pm, which it regularly does.
 This was set at a maximum of £15 per day.

 However - since I was first elected in May 2010 I never claimed anything at all in food and drink costs.